Top Tips for Keeping Your Horse Healthy when Travelling

 • Shipping Fever is a name for a respiratory infection caught whilst travelling.
 Having the head elevated, as may happen when tied up in the lorry, increases the risk of shipping fever as it compromises the normal drainage via the mucociliary escalator from the airways.
 A study published in 2016 looking at horses flying to Hong Kong found approximately 10% of horses were affected with shipping fever.

 • Monitor the horse closely on arrival, including regular temperature checks.
 Symptoms to watch out for include fever, lethargy, cough, inappetence, nasal discharge, increased respiratory rate, stiffness or reluctance to move.
+It is also useful to monitor bodyweight, heart rate and urine and faecal output.
 If there are any concerns a Vet should be contacted.

 walking